NREL/alfalfa/README.md

 ## Developer Documentation

-We are currently working on increasing our developer documentation.
-See how to run the tests on the [GitHub wiki](https://github.com/NREL/alfalfa/wiki/Running-Tests).
-For releasing, see the wiki's [release instructions](https://github.com/NREL/alfalfa/wiki/Release-Instructions).
+Learn how to set up a local development environment on the [Github wiki](https://github.com/NREL/alfalfa/wiki/Development#how-to-set-up-a-development-environment).
+See how to run the tests on the [wiki](https://github.com/NREL/alfalfa/wiki/Running-Tests).
+For releasing, see the wiki's [release instructions](https://github.com/NREL/alfalfa/wiki/Development#how-to-run-local-tests).

 # Related Repositories